 - 150g mixed nuts such as walnuts, peacans, hazelnuts and Brazil nuts, roughly chopped

 - 3 large eggs, lightly beaten

 The ultimate convenience food, eggs are powerhouses of nutrition, packed with protein and a…

 For the tomato sauce

 Preheat the oven to 180C/fan 160C/Gas 4.
 Line the base and sides of a 1.5 litre loaf tin with parchment paper.

 Stir in the red pepper and grated carrot and cook for about 3 mins then add the oregano and paprika and cook for just a minute.

-Add the red lentils and tomato puree and cook for about 1 min, then add the vegetable stock and simmer over a very gentle heat until all the liquid has been absorbed and the mixture is fairly dry.
+Add the red lentils and tomato purée and cook for about 1 min, then add the vegetable stock and simmer over a very gentle heat until all the liquid has been absorbed and the mixture is fairly dry.
+This should take about 25 minutes.
 Set aside to cool.

 Finally, stir in the breadcrumbs, nuts, eggs, cheese and parsley and a pinch of salt and some ground black pepper.
-Stir to mix well then spoon the mixture into the prepared tin and press down the surface .
-Cover with foil and bake for 20 mins, then remove the foil and bake for a further 10–15 mins until firm when pressed gently.
+Stir to mix well then spoon the mixture into the prepared tin and press down the surface.
+Cover with foil and bake for 30 mins, then remove the foil and bake for a further 20 mins until firm when pressed gently.